DanielNeedles/PowerVMCRUDforRHELorAIX/README.md

 # PowerVMCRUDforRHELorAIX
 Simple CRUD of RHEL and AIX VMs on PowerVM

 The program was created to allow Redhat's CloudForms to create RHEL and AIX VMs on IBM's PowerVC using effectively calls to Openstack.
 It comes in two flavors: python and bash.
-The usage is similar
+The usage is similar.

+NOTE:  The server IP and port are hardcoded into the script currently.

 # PYTHON